 PFTs are noninvasive tests.
 A medical professional may order them:

-- if you are having symptoms of lung problems
+- if you’re having symptoms of a lung condition

-- to assess how well your lungs are functioning before undergoing surgery
+- to assess how well your lungs are working before you have surgery

-Your doctor will order this test to determine how your lungs are working.
-If you already have a condition that is affecting your lungs, your doctor may order this test to see if the condition is progressing or how it’s responding to treatment.
+If you already have a condition that’s affecting your lungs, your doctor may order this test to see if the condition is progressing or how it’s responding to treatment.

 - chronic bronchitis

 - respiratory infections